gotnull/gotnull.github.io/_posts/2025-06-04-the-vanishing-self-recursive-echoes-and-identity-decay.md

 ---
 layout: post
-title: The Vanishing Self: Recursive Echoes and Identity Decay
+title: The Vanishing Self - Recursive Echoes and Identity Decay
 subtitle: A Reflection on the Perils of Digital Existence
 tags: [psychology, technology, identity, recursion, existentialism]
 author: Lester Knight Chaykin